richardvenneman/appsignal-docs/source/elixir/configuration/options.html.md

 - Available since package version `1.3.4`.
 - Value: Boolean `true`/`false`.
 Default: `true`

-If this is true the working directory that is created is accessible for all users.
+If this is set to `true` the [AppSignal working directory](/appsignal/how-appsignal-operates.html#working-directory) that is created is accessible for all users (Unix permissions `0666`).
 This is often necessary because processes for the same app run under a different user.
-Set to `false` to disable this behaviour.
+Set to `false` to disable this behaviour (Unix permissions `0644`).

 ## `APPSIGNAL_FILTER_PARAMETERS` / `:filter_parameters`